 To raise the professional standards of those engaged in energy management

 To improve the practice of energy management by encouraging energy managers in a continuing program of professional development

 To identify persons with acceptable knowledge of the principles and practices of energy management related disciplines and laws governing and affecting energy managers through completing an examination and fulfilling prescribed standards of performance and conduct

 To award special recognition to those energy managers who have demonstrated a high level of competence and ethical fitness for energy management

-The CEM Practice Test was developed by AEE to help candidates prepare for their high-stakes test, understand their strengths and weaknesses across pertinent CEM domains, and reduce test anxiety.
+The CEM Self-Evaluation Exam was developed by AEE to help candidates prepare for their high-stakes test, understand their strengths and weaknesses across pertinent CEM domains, and reduce test anxiety.
 The practice test simulates the certification test, contains a four hour time limit, and covers seventeen sections.